If you shop carefully, you can eat a healthy vegetarian diet on a limited budget.

-When buying your fruit and vegetables, remember that fresh, frozen, canned and dried all count towards your 5 A DAY, as do juices.
-So there are lots of ways to include a variety of fruit and vegetables in your diet without breaking the bank.
+When buying your fruit and vegetables, remember that fresh, frozen, canned, dried and juiced all count towards your 5 A DAY.
+This means you can include a variety of fruit and vegetables in your diet without breaking the bank.

-- Make a list to help you avoid buying things on impulse.
+- Make a list to stop you buying things on impulse.

-- Dried, frozen and canned goods often have a long shelf life so try to always have some basic ingredients stored at home, such as rice, frozen vegetables, tinned beans and pulses, and pasta.
-You will always have the start of a healthier meal.
+- Dried, frozen and canned goods often have a long shelf life, so try to always have some basic ingredients stored at home, such as rice, frozen vegetables, tinned beans and pulses, and pasta.
+This way, you will always have the start of a healthy meal.

 - Buy foods that are in season.
 Seasonal fresh fruit and vegetables may be cheaper.